europace/docker-publish-gradle-plugin/README.md

-# Docker Publish Gradle Plugin
+# Spring-Boot Docker Publish Gradle Plugin

 A Gradle plugin to build and publish a spring-boot-service to docker hub